LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 docker build -t my-apache2 .
 ```

 Run the image.
-First parameter maps ports between the host machine and the Docker container to port 80, seconf paramater runs the container in detached mode, keeps STDIN open and allocates a pseudo-TTY for
+First parameter maps ports between the host machine and the Docker container to **port 80**, second paramater **'-dit'** runs the container in detached mode, keeps STDIN open and allocates a pseudo-TTY to let docker image run in background and enables interaction with the container.
+The container is named as my-app and uses my-apache2 image built earlier.

 ```
 docker run -p 80:80 -dit --name my-app my-apache2